Nicolas Cary, Co-Founder & President, Blockchain

 - Finally, the measures are intended to prevent the borrowers from being declared in bankruptcy.

 In terms of the banks and the banking systems, the banks are aided from their high exposure to high-risk borrowers.

 The end game is to make sure that there will be greater stability of the financial system in Singapore.
 The truth of the matter is that there are not a lot of people who support the new guidelines, but this is for the good of Singapore.

 If you are affected by the above regulation, you can always get a loan from licensed moneylenders as they have their own loan limits which is different from banks.
-Visit Smart Loan financial directory for reviews on licensed money lenders to get the best loan rates possible.
+Visit Loan Advisor financial directory for reviews on licensed money lenders to get the best loan rates possible.